knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 	IDENT1: Yes, "JOSE NAPOLEON DUARTE" is José Napoleón Duarte

 This is asserting *José Napoleón Duarte* as a unique identifier.
 Here, we're using DBpedia as a personalities database.
 DBpedia is constructed from Wikipedia, which is a set of entity-oriented documents with unique titles.
 The *rdfs:label* property for [an entity in DBpedia](https://dbpedia.org/resource/Jos%C3%A9_Napole%C3%B3n_Duarte) is the name of [the corresponding Wikipedia page](https://en.wikipedia.org/wiki/Jos%C3%A9_Napole%C3%B3n_Duarte), so is unique by virtue of the way Wikipedia works.
 We could make the identity more explicit, but less readable, by using a URI instead.
 We can do that in the Baleen RDF that backs this argument in any case.

+## Knowledge

+Relating mentions to globally unique identifiers takes our debate beyond the boundaries of a single report and brings *knowledge* to bear.
+We may have prior knowledge or we can build a *knowledge base* from reports through a process of *sensemaking*.
+We can use can use a knowledge base to interpret and act on reporting and use reports to validate what we know.
+Again, this is a process of questioning and confirmation that can be modelled as dialogue.

+	ANALYST1: THE "CASE OF MSGR ROMERO," refers to the assassination of Archbishop Óscar Romero

+This is essentially identifying an *event*.
+As for people above, we can use "the assassination of Archbishop Óscar Romero" as an informal entity identifier by adopting that specific form of words whenever we refer to it.
+Alternatively, we can explicitly reference a record of the event in a database such as [GTD](https://www.start.umd.edu/gtd/search/IncidentSummary.aspx?gtdid=198003240008).
+It isn't critical exactly how this sort of claim is expressed because it's part of a dialogue, and other agents in the dialogue can ask for further clarification if needed, or perhaps offer elucidation unprompted:

+	GTD: The assassination of Archbishop Óscar Romero is GTD incident 198003240008
+	Wikipedia: The assassination of Archbishop Óscar Romero is [described here](https://en.wikipedia.org/wiki/%C3%93scar_Romero#Assassination)